 In our society it has become much too easy and cheap to buy fake foods, foods that are not nourishing our bodies very much at all.
 Everywhere you look there are foods that are produced in a laboratory or factory instead of grown on a farm.
 Our bodies don’t know what to do with fractionalised, over-refined foods, and making them a foundational part of your diet leads to many food-related diseases and chronic illness.

 I believe that the foods we eat should nourish and heal our bodies, and not be a drain on our health.
 I think most people believe this, but many find it hard to implement in the everyday busyness of life.
 My aim is to show how it can be done simply, without great expense, and with creativity!

 The recipes on my blog are mostly dairy free (except for the occasional use of butter or ghee); low gluten, gluten free or grain free; refined sugar free; and some are egg free or nut free.
-If you need to change some of the ingredients in a recipe, use the Substitutions section on my blog and in my book as a guide.
+If you need to change some of the ingredients in a recipe, use the Substitutions section on my blog and in my first book as a guide.
 I prefer to eat natural foods, preferably organic or pesticide free, without additives and preservatives – foods that have been traditionally consumed by humans for thousands of years, rather than foods that are still being tested for safety.
 I focus on foods that are unpackaged, unprocessed and unrefined as much as possible.

 “Do what you can, with what you have, where you are.”

 “Do the best you can until you know better.
 Then do better.”

 – Maya Angelou –